Landscape Institute Elections 2021

 - Twitter is useful when creating attention-grabbing content, a quick way to trim down your key campaign points, and useful for linking your audience straight through to any other materials – such as articles, statements or videos – you might want to share.

 Will the LI send out any communications about me or any other candidates?

 The LI must remain impartial throughout the election process.
 We will notify members that the ballot has opened, but will not discuss individual candidates.

 All members will be sent notification of the ballot via email.
-This email will contain a link to the election website, which will show the candidates’ statements, the names of their supporters, and the photo (and video, for President Elect and Vice President candidates) they uploaded.
+This email will contain a link to the election website, which will show the candidates’ statements, their membership of any other organisations, and the photo (and video for President Elect, Vice President) they uploaded.
 The statements can also be accessed through the LI website.

 About the LI College of Fellows 2021 elections